heavyk/shake-sphere/glossary.md

 - *handkerchief*: a piece of linen laid down to capture *first-blood*, and a token of her lost virginity. evidence of a *quarrel* or a *wound*: *hand* + *kur* + *chief*, or *hand* + *kerchief* (head cover) -- also has the sound of "kirsch" (cherry) and κίρκος/krikos (ring)
 - *sport*: sex.
 - *carpenter*: someone who works with a lot of *wood*.
-- *wood*: the more years the wood has, the more rings are under its bark, and so therefore has a more powerful and visceral presence it'll have. (ex. "under an ancient and powerful oak, I laid down to have a most magnificent dream")
+- *wood*: the more years the wood has, the more rings are under its bark, and so therefore has a more powerful and visceral presencee. (ex. "under an ancient and powerful oak, I laid down to have a most magnificent dream")
-- *bark*: a *ship*, but also has the double meaning to be the outermost layer of *wood*.
+- *bark*: a *ship*, but also has the double meaning to be the outermost layer of *wood* (under which are many *rings*).
 - *heart*: anus or vagina [bea says "a double heart for his single one", meaning that she has two hearts and benedick only one]
 - *canary*: very high-pitched bird; a young girl.
 - *your grace*: penis.
 - *make haste*: happens shortly before *coming*
-- *shoulder*: *heads* sit on *shoulders*.
+- *shoulder*: a *head* sits upon *shoulders*.
-- *doublet*: two of something, but also is a vestment for the trunk, which upon opening, gives access to the heart.
+- *doublet*: two of something, but also is a vestment for the trunk, which upon opening, gives access to the *heart*.

 present'd
 introduc'd